 Use Search It to find books owned by K-State Libraries.

-Enter title, author, or keywords in the Search It box on the Libraries home page.
+Enter title, author, or keywords in the Search It box in the middle of the Libraries home page.

 Click the K-State Libraries only tab on the search results page to only see items owned by K-State.